Reputation-based Persuasion Platforms

 \section{Introduction}

-Bayesian persuasion refers to a situation where a sender (such as a seller) attempts to influence the decision of a receiver (such as a buyer) by presenting them with information.
+\paragraph{Persuasion platforms} Bayesian persuasion refers to a situation where a sender (such as a seller) attempts to influence the decision of a receiver (such as a buyer) by presenting them with information.
 One classic example is a seller trying to sell a product of uncertain quality to a buyer.
 The seller may have some aggregate knowledge about the preferences and likelihood of purchasing the product for a group of buyers, but may not be able to distinguish among individual buyers.
 In contrast, other parties, such as online selling platforms like Amazon and eBay, may have access to more specific information about each buyer and their likelihood of purchasing the product.
 These platforms can use this information to reveal relevant characteristics of individual buyers to the seller, improving the efficiency of the persuasion process.
 Our work aims to study this double information disclosure mechanism in a persuasion setting.

 In particular, we study this model under the assumption that the receiver (or the utility of the receiver) is drawn from a given commonly known distribution and in parallel independently the quality of the sender's product is determined.
 The quality of the product is known only to the sender and the user's utility is known only to the platform.
-In the first stage, the platform reveals information to the sender about the receiver and thereafter the receiver reveals information to the sender as a function of the information it received from the platform.
+The platform and the sender commit to their information revelation strategies at the outset.
+In the first stage, the platform reveals information to the sender about the receiver, and thereafter the sender reveals information to the receiver as a function of the information it received from the platform.
 We study this problem under the assumption that the platform tries to maximize the expected utility of the receivers.